Transformers in Medical Image Analysis: A Review: Discussion

 For the task of multi-scale cell image classification, Liu \etal \cite{CNN-ViT-CellRatio-liu2021aspect} proposed an experimental platform to compare multiple deep learning methods, including CNNs and ViTs.
 They validated the performance of deep learning models on standard and scaled data, by changing the internal cell ratios of the images.
 The results suggested that the deep learning models, including ViTs, are robust to the change of internal cell ratio in cervical cytopathological images.
 For shoulder implant X-Ray manufacturer classification, Zhou \etal \cite{Compare-Implant-zhou2021shoulder} compared the performance of various models, including traditional machine learning methods, CNN-based deep learning methods, and ViTs.
 The results showed that ViTs achieved the best performance in these tasks, and transfer learning improved ViT by a large margin.
 Altay \etal \cite{TransAD-altay2020preclinical} aimed at early pre-clinical prediction of AD using MRI.
 They compared Transformers against the baseline 3D CNN model and 3D recurrent visual attention model, and showed that Transformers achieve the best accuracy and F1 scores.
+Adjei-Mensah \etal \cite{cnn-vit-low-resolution} showed that the CNNs outperformed the ViTs on low-resolution medical image recognition.
+Galdran \etal \cite{cassidy2021diabetic} also showed that CNNs outperformed ViTs on Diabetic Foot Ulcer Classification in a few-data regime.

-In summary, existing works have not shown that ViTs can outperform CNNs in all scenarios, particularly in the area of medical image analysis.
-Thus, similar to methods in CV, considering the advantages of convolutions, building hybrid model was adopted by most recent works.
+In summary, existing works have not shown that ViTs can outperform CNNs in all scenarios, particularly in both few-shot and low-resolution of medical image analysis.
+Thus, similar to the methods in computer vision, building hybrid models with convolutions was adopted by most recent works.